 Nice original Flat-Faced Aluminum Porthole Mirror has been cleaned, polished, and made into a nautical mirror.
-This would be a beautiful piece in a bathroom, with a pair of aluminium wall sconces on both sides.
-We’ve seen quite a few customers use aluminium porthole mirrors for their bathrooms.
-You could also throw this up on the wall to add a dash of nautical decor to a room, or even, behind a bar.
+This would be a beautiful piece in a bathroom, with a pair of aluminum wall sconces on both sides.
+We’ve seen quite a few customers use aluminum porthole mirrors for their bathrooms.
+You could also throw this up on the wall to add a dash of nautical décor to a room, or even, behind a bar.

 The mount ring measures about 17.75 inches.
 The glass measures 11.75 inches and is original with light scratches on the surface.
 Weighs about 14 pounds.